Synclavier/Documentation/User Documentation/Readme.txt

 Release L Manual is the first of it.
 The others will be added during the coming weeks.
 Thank you so much Lee for your cooperation in this archiving project!

-Manfred Waluga 04/2023
+Manfred Waluga 11/2021
-Torsten M. Abel contributed an early document about the CIM (Clock Interface Modul).
-Thanks Torsten!
+Many thanks to "Nathan Nednerd" for providing the Synclavier II manual for scanning!